emard/low-power-counter/README.md

-on-off keying (OOK) 433 MHz transmitter and received remotely with some general-purpose receiver like [rtl_433](https://github.com/merbanan/rtl_433.git) see also [ArduinoWeatherOS](https://github.com/robwlakes/ArduinoWeatherOS)
+on-off keying (OOK) 433 MHz transmitter and received remotely with some general-purpose receiver like [rtl_433](https://github.com/merbanan/rtl_433.git) (mostly compatible with honeywell.c protocol decoder) see also [ArduinoWeatherOS](https://github.com/robwlakes/ArduinoWeatherOS)

 # Power saving issues

-When designing the circuit take into account that every current flow draws some power, so for example when internal pull up resistors in the chip are enabled, each input connected to GND will draw about 80uA.
+When designing the circuit take into account that every current flow draws some power, so for example when internal pull-up resistors in the chip are enabled, each input connected to GND will draw about 80uA.
+Option is to disable internal pull-up and connect external 1Mohm pull-up resistor.

 During 3V battery life, voltage will drop down to about 2V.
 Low-voltage version of the chip "ATTINY85V" is recommended